Environmental Conservation Volunteer Program in the Galapagos Islands

 Most volunteers arrive in mainland Ecuador on Sunday and spend this night in either Quito or Guayaquil.
 On Monday they then travel from mainland to Baltra Island, and then onward to Isabela Island.
 When you arrive on Isabela Island you will need to walk a few minutes up from the pier to the ABG (Biosecurity Agency) office where you will be met by a member of the local team who will transfer you to your accommodation (also included in your program fee) and then have a small town tour.
 Your accommodation is covered by your Program Fee and begins from your Monday arrival through the morning of your last Sunday.

 On Tuesday, orientation is hosted by our local team in Galapagos and runs for half a day, after which you will be taken to your placement.
 Orientation covers everything you need to know for your volunteer program in Galapagos – Introduction to Galapagos, Galapagos Customs, Rules and Expectations, Safety, Travel Opportunities in Galapagos, Introduction to your Project and Placement.
-The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socializing.
+The orientation will also give you a chance to meet other volunteers and swap contact details for weekend travel and socialising.

 Volunteer schedule example